 The opposite is also true.
-Just because a market is expensive doesn’t mean it can’t grow.
-For example, an apartment in Singapore costs about half the price of a similar one in Hong Kong.
+Just because a market is expensive doesn’t mean it cannot grow.
+For example, an apartment in Singapore costs around half the price of a similar unit in Hong Kong.

 The best strategy is to focus on overall value.
 Ask yourself if rental yields are high enough and whether there’s potential for appreciation.
-Don’t just bargain hunt for the sake of it.
+Don’t bargain hunt for the sake of it.

 3. The Philippines

 The Philippines is the third least expensive country for property investors.
 Purchasing a condo in Manila will set you back by approximately US$3,000 per square meter.

 Home prices in the archipelago have gone through a bull run for the past several years, more than doubling since the turn of the decade.
 Few bargains are left though.
 Current values are way beyond the level where locals can afford them.

 Not only that, but the market is overvalued compared to others in the region too.
 For example, buying a condo in Bangkok will cost you barely several hundred dollars more per square meter on average.
 This is despite Thai income levels being more than triple those in the Philippines.

 You only need to look at the second country on our list for an even more developed, and lower priced market.

 But we probably won’t see a collapse in the Philippines.
 That’s because the Philippine economy is still among the fastest growing in the entire Southeast Asia region, climbing by an impressive 6.7% in 2018.